 HOW IS MILK MATURATION % COMPUTED?

 Milk maturation indicator was developed by MyMilk professional team to reflect breastfeeding establishment dynamics.
-It does NOT measure milk “quality” but serves as a non-invasive “objective” biomarker to the process.
+It does NOT measure milk “quality” or sufficiency, but serves as a non-invasive “objective” biomarker reflecting the process.

 This measurement cannot diagnose adequacy or inadequacy of baby feeding, although it was found to generally correlate with exclusive breastfed baby weight gain and with breastfeeding exclusivity, short and long term.